mbdlrocks/PhD_Replication_Package/Causal-Hidden-Markov-Model (CHMM)/README.md

 - `Replication-Code.ipynb`
   Jupyter Notebook containing the replication code for implementing and evaluating the proposed algorithms.

+- `_DeepCausality_`
+  Our modified version of the DeepIDS network intrusion detection system, improved using our causal inference algorithm.

 ## Usage

 1. Clone this repository